 - information regarding the role of the DSL is provided to all staff and volunteers on induction

-- staff have the skills, knowledge and understanding necessary to keep looked after children safe
+- staff have the skills, knowledge and understanding necessary to keep looked after, and previously looked after children safe

 - appropriate staff have the information they need in relation to a child’s looked after legal status

 - the school prevents people who pose a risk of harm from working with children by adhering to statutory responsibilities to check staff who work with children, taking proportionate decisions on whether to ask for any checks beyond what is required and ensuring volunteers are appropriately supervised

 - the school has written recruitment and selection policies and procedures in place

 - at least one person on any appointment panel has undertaken safer recruitment training

 - the school has a staff behaviour policy (code of conduct) which should amongst other things include acceptable use of technologies, staff/pupil relationships and communications including the use of social media.
 This is provided to all staff, including temporary staff and volunteers, on induction

 - staff and governors adhere to the school’s policy on acceptable use of technologies and communication using technologies.